-The Chair, if any, or in his or her absence another Director nominated by the Directors present shall preside as chair of each Directors' meeting
+The Chair, if any, or in his or her absence another Director nominated by the Directors present shall preside as chair of each Directors' meeting.

-17. Voting
+17. Voting11

-- 17 l Questions arising at a Directors' meeting shall be decided by a majority of votes - 17.2 In all proceedings of directors each director must not have more than one vote 13 - 17.3 In case of an equality of votes, the Chair shall have a second or casting vote
+- 17.1 Questions arising at a Directors' meeting shall be decided by a majority of votes. - 17.2 In all proceedings of Directors each Director must not have more than one vote.
+12 - 17.3 In case of an equality of votes, the Chair shall have a second or casting vote.

-18. Decisions without a meeting
+18. Decisions without a meeting13

-- The Directors may take a unanimous decision without a Directors' meeting by indicating to each other by any means, including without limitation by electronic means, that they share a common view on a matter.
-Such a decision may, but need not, take the form of a resolution in writing, copies of which have been signed by each Director or to which each Director has otherwise indicated agreement in writing. - 18 2 A decision which is made in accordance with Article 18 1 shall be as valid and effectual as if it had been passed at a meeting duly convened and held, provided the following conditions are complied with - 18 2 1 approval from each Director must be received by one person being either such person as all the Directors have nominated in advance for that purpose or such other person as volunteers if necessary ("the Recipient"), which person may, for the avoidance of doubt, be one of the Directors, - 18.2 2 following receipt of responses from all of the Directors, the Recipient must communicate to all of the Directors by any means whether the resolution has been formally approved by the Directors in accordance with this Article 18 2,
+- 18.1 The Directors may take a unanimous decision without a Directors' meeting by indicating to each other by any means, including without limitation by Electronic Means, that they share a common view on a matter.
+Such a decision may, but need not, take the form of a resolution in Writing, copies of which have been signed by each Director or to which each Director has otherwise indicated agreement in Writing. - 18 2 A decision which is made in accordance with Article 18.1 shall be as valid and effectual as if it had been passed at a meeting duly convened and held, provided the following conditions are complied with: - 18.2.1 approval from each Director must be received by one person being either such person as all the Directors have nominated in advance for that purpose or such other person as volunteers if necessary ("the Recipient"), which person may, for the avoidance of doubt, be one of the Directors; - 18.2.2 following receipt of responses from all of the Directors; the Recipient must communicate to all of the Directors by any means whether the resolution has been formally approved by the Directors in accordance with this Article 18.2; - 18.2.3 the date of the decision shall be the date of the communication from the Recipient confirming formal approval; - 18.2.4 the Recipient must prepare a minute of the decision in accordance with Article 47.

-- 18 2 3 the date of the decision shall be the date of the communication from the Recipient confirming formal approval, - 18 2 4 the Recipient must prepare a minute of the decision in accordance with Article 47
+19. Conflicts of interest14

-19. Conflicts of interest15
+- 19.1 Whenever a Director finds himself or herself in a situation that is reasonably likely to give rise to a Conflict of Interest, he or she must declare his or her interest to the Directors unless, or except to the extent that, the other Directors are or ought reasonably to be aware of it already. - 19.2 If any question arises as to whether a Director has a Conflict of Interest, the question shall be decided by a majority decision of the other Directors. - 19.3 Whenever a matter is to be discussed at a meeting or decided in accordance with Article 18 and a Director has a Conflict of Interest in respect of that matter then, subject to Article 20, he or she must: - 19.3.1 remain only for such part of the meeting as in the view of the other Directors is necessary to inform the debate;

-- Whenever a Director finds himself or herself in a situation that is reasonably likely to give rise to a Conflict of Interest, he or she must declare his or her interest to the Directors unless, or except to the extent that, the other Directors are or ought reasonably to be aware of it already - Whenever a matter is to be discussed at a meeting or decided in accordance with Article 18 and a Director has a Conflict of Interest in respect of that matter then, subject to Article 20, he or she must - 19.2 1 remain only for such part of the meeting as in the view of the other Directors is necessary to inform the debate; - 19 2 2 not be counted in the quorum for that part of the meeting, and - 19 2.3 withdraw during the vote and have no vote on the matter - 19 3 If any question arises as to whether a Director has a Conflict of Interest, the question shall be decided by a majority decision of the other Directors - When a Director has a Conflict of Interest which he or she has declared to the Directors, he or she shall not be in breach of his or her duties to the Company by withholding confidential information from the Company if to disclose it would result in a breach of any other duty or obligation of confidence owed by him or her
+- 19.3.2 not be counted in the quorum for that part of the meeting; and - 19.3 3 withdraw during the vote and have no vote on the matter. - 19.4 When a Director has a Conflict of Interest which he or she has declared to the Directors, he or she shall not be in breach of his or her duties to the Company by withholding confidential information from the Company if to disclose it would result in a breach of any other duty or obligation of confidence owed by him or her.